Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Why It Matters – Local Relevance to Perth Coastal Homes

-Perth coastal homes bracing for incoming cyclone season storm.
+Perth coastal homes preparing for incoming summer storm season

-• Winds strong enough to damage outdoor units and ducting
+• Winds strong enough to shift or damage outdoor units/ducting

-• Heavy downpours that cause pooling around AC bases
+• Heavy downpours that pool around AC bases

 • Flying debris from neighbouring properties